aws-samples/aws-modernization-with-gitlab-hashicorp-gremlin/content/_index.md

 ### Welcome

-In this workshop you will learn why DevOps is a pattern for modernization and how to use patterns to release features and functionality at a faster pace.
+In this workshop you will learn how to @TODO

 ### Learning Objectives
 - Deploy Cloud9 as an IDE for completing workshop exercises.